enzo-project/enzo-dev/doc/manual/source/developer_guide/AutoAdjustRefineRegion.rst

    widths, it is convenient to convert the massive particle positions to integers in units of these cell widths.
 #.
 Loop while any massive particles are contained in the refine region.
 #.
-Originally I looped over each face of the refine region to
+Originally the code looped over each face of the refine region to
-   search for massive particles, but I found that this favored the first faces (x-dimension) in the loop.
-So I have randomized which face we will evaluate.
+   search for massive particles, but we found that this favored the first faces (x-dimension) in the loop.
+So we have randomized which face we will evaluate.
 #.
 Search for any particles existing in the outermost slab (1 cell
    deep on the whole face) on the region face in question.
 If any